-Shelby was already inching back toward the office entrance.
+Shelby was already inching back toward the office entrance, digging in her big brown purse.
 Bim squinted at her just as the sun emerged from a cloud, igniting her auburn hair again.
 He wanted to suck in his gut, but he’d lost that ability long ago.

 “Enjoy your pool time,” Shelby said, about to turn her back on him.

 “Don’t wait for Hanky J to assign you something, ‘kay?”
 He cleared his throat and sat up a bit more to meet her gaze.
 He caught another flicker of her smile.
 “Sometimes he forgets we now have two licensed PIs in the house.
-Do an end-around and talk with Marly.
+Do an end-around and talk with Marly if you need to.
 She’s the one who truly knows what’s going on in the office.
 Hanky J won’t mind.”